erigontech/erigon/cmd/rpcdaemon/README.md

 ## Getting Started

-The `rpcdaemon` gets built as part of the main `turbo` build process, but you can build it directly with this command:
+The `rpcdaemon` gets built as part of the main `erigon` build process, but you can build it directly with this command:

 ```[bash]
 make rpcdaemon